 3. Create a Pet Schedule

 Structure can reduce boredom.
-Include time for play, training, rest, and feeding.
+Make time for feeding, relaxation, training, and play.

 4. Interactive Play